UltraEngine/Documentation/Collision_File_Format.md

     }
 }
 ```
-Compound collision shapes can be built from multiple subshapes.
+Compound collision shapes can be built from multiple subshapes of any type.
 ```json
 {
 	"collision":